hltcoe/sandle/README.md

 To set up a development environment for the demo web interface, install a recent version of `npm`, go to the `demo` subdirectory, and do:

 ```
-npm install
+npm ci
 ```

 Then configure your development app by copying `.env.development` to `.env.development.local` and changing the values set in the file accordingly.
-In particular, make sure you set `VUE_SANDLE_HOST` and `VUE_SANDLE_PORT` to the host and port of the API implementation you are using for development.
-The demo service acts as a simple reverse proxy for the API implementation provided by the openai-wrapper service, so if you wish to run an API implementation yourself, you can run `docker-compose up` as usual, then use `localhost` and the demo service port bound to your host machine (by default, port 80) as your host and address.
+In particular, make sure you set `VITE_SANDLE_URL` to the URL of the API implementation you are using for development.
+The `demo` service acts as a simple reverse proxy for the API implementation provided by the openai-wrapper service, so if you wish to run an API implementation yourself, you can run `docker-compose up` as usual, then use `http://localhost` as the URL.

+**Note:**  By default, the demo service port is bound to port `80` on the host system.
+If this port is in use or if you don't have access to it, you may need to override it.
+To do so, add the `SANDLE_DEMO_PORT` variable to your environment with the desired port as its value, adjust `VITE_SANDLE_URL` in `.env.development.local` accordingly, and then run `docker-compose up` as usual.

 Once you've done that, you can start a development web server with: